2025 NRL Grand Final: Finals series

 Melbourne entered the finals series as the second seeds, therefore facing third seeds, Canterbury-Bankstown, in the qualifying final.
-The match ended with a 26-14 win to Melbourne with tries from Eliesa Katoa, Ativalu Lisati, Tyran Wishart and Will Warbrick, with a brief injury scare to Munster and still missing Hughes who was not due to return.
+The match ended with a 26-14 win to Melbourne with tries from Eliesa Katoa, Ativalu Lisati, Tyran Wishart and Will Warbrick, in addition to a brief injury scare to Munster and were still missing Hughes.
 Despite the win, Bellamy had mixed feelings about the team's inconsistent performance throughout the game, praising their defence but criticising their attack.
 The win also gave Melbourne a bye for the semi-finals and a preliminary final on home soil.

-In the preliminary final versus the Cronulla-Sutherland Sharks, Papenhuyzen returned along with Hughes, who returned from his broken-arm injury despite only being on the sideline for three weeks, with Hughes' defensive work proving pivotal while also not missing a beat in attack, scoring a try during the match.
-With the 22-14 win, the victory assured Melbourne a grand final place for the second consecutive year, with their performance as a team clicking into place, with their defence proving as their biggest strength and the return of their spine combination of Papenhuyzen, Munster and Hughes making a difference on team performance.
-This grand final appearance would also mark coach Craig Bellamy's 11th grand final appearance as a coach.
+In the preliminary final versus the Cronulla-Sutherland Sharks, Papenhuyzen and Hughes returned, despite Hughes broken-arm not being fully healed.
+Hughes' defensive performance proving pivotal while also not missing a beat in attack, scoring a try during the match.
+With the 22-14 win, the victory assured Melbourne a grand final place for the second consecutive year, with their performance as a team clicking into place, their defence proving as their biggest strength and the return of their spine combination of Papenhuyzen, Munster and Hughes making a difference.
+This grand final appearance would also mark coach Bellamy's 11th grand final appearance as a coach.